hyperstack-org/hyperstack/docs/client-dsl/notes.md

 ### Generating Keys

 Every Hyperstack object whether its a string, integer, or some complex class responds to the `to_key` method.
-When you provide a component's key parameter with any object, the object's to_key method will be called, and return a unique key appropriate to that object.
+When you provide a component's key parameter with any object, the object's `to_key` method will be called, and return a unique key appropriate to that object.

 For example strings, and numbers return themselves.
-Other complex objects return the internal `object_id`, and some classes provide their own `to_key` method that returns some invariant value for that class.
+Other complex objects return the internal `object_id`, and some classes provide their own `to_key` method that returns some invariant value for each instance of that class.
 HyperModel records return the database id for example.

 If you are creating your own data classes keep this in mind.
 You simply define a `to_key` method on the class